1010Technologies/mBlock-IRRemote/README.md

-# mBlock Arduino Rover Extension (version 0.8)
-I am a father of eight years old boy, he always asks me to build him a Robot, but why not to build it himself.
-He has an accepted knowlage with block programing, but mBlock is missing alot of important blocks for Arduino boards with make this task.
+# mBlock-IRRemote

+Based upon package by Ahmed Abdelhameed(ahmed.fcis@gmail.com) https://github.com/Ahmedfcis/mBlock_Arduino_Rover

 Rover extension aims to enable building simple Rover Robot with Arduino and mBlock, following are block types that Rover extension will implement:
 * Infra-Red (IR) blocks, which will enable receive and decode IR remote signal. these blocks depend on ![Arduino-IRremote] (https://github.com/z3t0/Arduino-IRremote) version 0.1, which come with Arduino IDE.

 ## Install

-To install **Rover Extension**, open **mBlock IDE**,
+To install, open **mBlock IDE**,
 * From **Extensions** menu item
 * Open **Manage Extensions** (short-cut *Ctrl+shift+T*)
-* Click **Available** button and search for "*Rover*"
+* Click **Available** button and search for "*HyperDuino*"

-The current version runing only in Arduino mode.
-In other words, you need to click **Upload to Arduino** button in **Arduino mode** to upload and run your program. **Scratch mode** implementation is on the road map to enable debuging without burning to Arduino board.
+The current version runs only in Arduino mode.
+In other words, you need to click **Upload to Arduino** button in **Arduino mode** to upload and run your program.

-## Build
+## Build and Upload

-On linux,
-* > cd mblock_ext
-* > build
+Instructions on creating extensions and adding blocks: http://download.makeblock.com/mblock/mblock_extension_guide.pdf

+Within the mBlock-IRRemote directory:

+    zip --exclude \*.git\* \*.vscode\* -r irremote.zip mblock_ext

+To add the new extension to mBlock, visit http://www.mblock.cc/extensions

 ## Infra-Red (IR) blocks
 **Infra-Red (IR) blocks** provide the following blocks,